vitessio/website/content/en/docs/faq/configuration.md

 ### How do I connect to vtgate using MySQL protocol?

-If you look at the legacy example [vtgate-up.sh](https://github.com/vitessio/vitess/blob/master/examples/legacy_local/scripts/vtgate-up.sh) script, you'll see the following lines:
+If you look at the example [vtgate-up.sh](https://github.com/vitessio/vitess/blob/master/examples/legacy_local/scripts/vtgate-up.sh) script, you'll see the following lines:

 ```shell
 -mysql_server_port $mysql_server_port \